dirtsimple/postmark/README.md

 * Files are synced using a GUID to identify the post or page in the DB, so the same files can be applied to multiple wordpress sites (e.g. dev/staging/prod, or common pages across a brand's sites), and moving or renaming a file changes its parent or slug in WP, instead of creating a new page or post.
 * Files can contain YAML front matter to set all standard Wordpress page/post properties
 * Custom post types are allowed, and plugins can use actions and filters to support custom fields or other WP data during sync
+* In addition to their WP post type, files can have a `Prototype`, from which they inherit properties and an optional Twig template that can generate additional static content using data from the document's front-matter.
 * Posts or pages are only updated if the size, timestamp, name, or location of an input file are changed (unless you use `--force`)
 * Works great with almost any file-watching tool (like entr, gulp, modd, reflex, guard, etc.) to update edited posts as soon as you save them, with only the actually-changed files being updated even if your tool can't pass along the changed filenames.
 * Markdown is converted using [league/commonmark](league/commonmark) with the [table](https://github.com/webuni/commonmark-table-extension#syntax) and [attribute](https://github.com/webuni/commonmark-attributes-extension#syntax) extensions, and you can add other extensions via filter.
 Markdown content can include shortcodes, too.
 (Though you may need to backslash-escape adjacent opening brackets to keep them from being treated as markdown footnote links.)